aibasel-teaching/krummstab/README.md

 placeholder with the resulting output.
 If this tool adds files to the feedback directory that you do not want to send to the students, you can add their endings to the config file under the `ignore_feedback_suffix` key.
-Marking with Xournal++ is supported by default, add the flag `-x` to the `init` command above to automatically create the relevant `.xopp` files.
+Marking with Xournal++ is supported by default: Simply add the flag `-x` to the `init` command above to automatically create the relevant `.xopp` files.

 While writing the feedback, you can keep track of the points the teams get in the file `points.json`.

 ### collect
-Once you have marked all the teams assigned to you and added their points to the `.json` file, you can run the next command, where `sheet01` is the path to the directory created by the `init` command:
+Once you have marked all the teams assigned to you and added their points to the `points.json` file, you can run the next command, where `sheet01` is the path to the directory created by the `init` command:
 ```
-./adam-script.py collect sheet01
+krummstab collect sheet01
 ```
 This will create a zip archive in every feedback directory containing the feedback for that team.
 Additionally, a semicolon-separated list of all points is printed.
-This can be pasted to the spreadsheet where all points are collected.
-The names are only there to be able to double-check that the rows match up.
+This can be useful in case you have to paste the points into a shared spreadsheet.
+The names are there to be able to double-check that the rows match up.

 In case you need make changes to the markings and rerun the collection step, use